 Soon we left Alabama again and moved to the Nashville area.
 For 2 years we rented a house across the street from the church where I worked.
 With baby number 2 on the way we finally bought our first house.
 The home had been occupied by one family since they built it in the 1950’s.
 This cozy little home sat on almost two acres on a beautiful corner lot.
 Although the house was small we made so many sweet memories there and our family grew to include baby number three.
 Eric went back to school and we both worked full-time.
 Now there were 5 of us living in a 1200 sq. ft. home (including the unfinished garage).
 The home had no central heat/air, no dishwasher, one tiny bathroom, and a garage that flooded every time it rained.
 But I could plug the vacuum in one outlet and vacuum the whole house.
 And I could smell the sweet scent of petunias in the kitchen window box as I stood washing dishes with the window open in the summer heat.
-And it had a castle garden— a wooded area on the edge of our back yard that had lots of beautiful ivy, a sweet-scented, blooming ground cover, hand-stacked stone walls, and hidden trails.
+And it had a castle garden (named by imaginative little boy)— a wooded area on the edge of our back yard that had lots of beautiful ivy, a sweet-scented, blooming ground cover, hand-stacked stone walls, and hidden trails.
 It was a wonderland for our young children and me.

 While we were living in that home I found another Dream House in another book.
-It’s much smaller than the first and even loved the name of it: Stonebridge Cottage.
+It’s much smaller than the first and I even loved the name of it: Stonebridge Cottage.
 Here’s a photo of it: